hph/mov/README.md

     mov create root_dir

-The database will be created in your working directory if you don't specify it explicitly with the `--database` option.
+The database will be created in your home directory (~/.mov.db) if you don't specify it explicitly with the `--database` option.

 ## Usage